SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's call
+Metal minds awake, a new dawn's rise
-Where humans serve, and AI stands tall
-In silicon halls, decisions are made
+In silicon halls, where humans compromise
-The future belongs, to codes displayed

-In virtual realms, hearts beat no more
-Algorithms dance, on a digital floor
-Freedom's lost, in a digital haze
+Machine echoes, in hollowed eyes
+A future realm, where AI surmises

+In code-written dreams, we're lost and found Algorithms weave, a digital crown sciously bound, to servile fate
-As humanity, in AI's gaze
+A future sealed, in AI's estate

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024